bluekingnfx/Multiple-linear-Regression-manual-implementation/readme.md

 **Necessary modules numpy, pandas, scipy.**

+### SVD not implemented so feature matrix with multi-collinear predictors will not give correct regression coefficients.
+In short, Multi-collinear predictors are not handled in the model, so please make sure the design matrix is not multi-collinear while using MUR.
+Soon SVD will be implemented.

+### Currently the version is $\alpha$

 ### Files
  - MUR Implementation.iynb explains step by step process
  - Main.py is complete implementation of MUR without exploitation.